wilspi/django-templatestore/README.md

 `django-template-editor` is a [Django](https://www.djangoproject.com/) application/ UI tool to edit and save your templates.

 ### Quick start
+Follow steps to quickly add `django-template-editor` to your existing django application:
 1. Install [`django-template-editor`](https://pypi.org/project/django-template-editor/0.1/)
     ```
     pip install django-template-editor